cyberpython/scmget/README.md

         * --tag
              The tag to checkout
         * --targetDir
-             The target absolute filesystem path
+             The target absolute or relative filesystem path (relative paths should start with './' or '.\\')
         * --url
              The Git repository URL
         * --user